Founding Director: Albert La Spada, MD, PhD

 Our Competitive Advantage

 Each team has complementary skills and expertise spanning from basic discovery to translational delivery.
 To promote productive collaboration and maximum synergy, we will select key researchers to explore pathways and targets for therapy, analyze the contribution of different cell types, identify biomarkers to track disease progression, and ultimately develop drugs to treat neurological diseases.
-The exceptional quality of current UCI faculty in this field who are internationally renowned for their work in neuroscience, combined with the potential to implement future clinical trials via the core leadership team means that our research program is truly bench to bedside.
+The exceptional quality of current UC Irvine faculty in this field who are internationally renowned for their work in neuroscience, combined with the potential to implement future clinical trials via the core leadership team means that our research program is truly bench to bedside.

 Current estimates indicate that more than 20 million Americans will suffer from a neurodegenerative disease by 2050.
 Diseases of the mind are particularly devastating because they rob the patient of their ability to engage with loved ones and the world around them.
 Despite the immense scope of this problem, there is currently little to offer in the way of treatments that change the course of the disease.
 Of all the organ systems of the human body, the central nervous system is by far the most complex.